 In the paragraphs below, we’ll explore the digital debt recovery process, prepare you to take full advantage of its benefits, and give you tips to improving your credit score through smart credit card use.
 For help with making a wise choice in your next credit card application, find out more about Top Cards for Bad Credit at Credit.com.

 Debt Collection Is Going Digital

-In April, Experian announced a self-service platform named eResolve, which it says will let consumers negotiate and resolve past-due obligations without ever talking to a debt collector.
+In April 2017, Experian announced a self-service platform named eResolve, which will let consumers negotiate and resolve past-due obligations without ever talking to a debt collector.

 “The eResolve platform negotiates with the consumer on the client’s behalf and direction to resolve their obligation in a frictionless environment,” Paul DeSaulniers, senior director for risk scoring and trended data solutions at Experian, said in an email. “eResolve is providing a way for the consumer to interact on their terms, at any time of the day or night using a digital channel that is more preferred over the traditional phone call and avoids aggressive collection tactics.”

 A firm named TrueAccord attracted a lot of attention in 2014 promising to create a similar digital debt collection platform.
 CEO Ohad Samet says that since then, TrueAccord has generated plenty of success stories.
 He claims more than 60 clients with 1.4 million consumers are “on the platform.”
 There have been “hundreds of thousands” of resolutions — including consumers who could easily click and tell the firm they’d been victims of ID theft, or had filed bankruptcy, so collections efforts should stop.

 By taking to cyberspace, digital debt recovery also seems to be going global.
 The service is winning fans and users world-over, as Germany’s CollectAI and Pair Finance, Australia’s InDebted, and Canada’s Symend have all jumped in the fray to take advantage of seemingly underserved consumers.